pigmonkey/nmtrust/README.md

 This allows the user to easily script `nmtrust` to only execute certain actions on certain types of networks.
 For example, you may have a network backup script `netbackup.sh` that is executed every hour by cron.
-However, you only want the script to run when you are connected solely to a network or networksthat you trust.
+However, you only want the script to run when you are connected solely to a network or networks that you trust.
 This is easy to accomplish by creating a wrapper around `netbackup.sh` for cron to call.